wdi-sf-jan-2014/notes/redis_and_sidekiq/redis_and_sidekiq.md

 * Understand what Redis and Sidekiq are useful for and how they work at a high level
 * Be able to write a Sidekiq worker
-* Deploy Redis and Sidekiq to Heroku using the Unicorn server
+* Use Unicorn as your server

 ## What is Redis?